 Modeling positive ways of dealing with stress is essential as this informs your child what it looks like to have stress as well as how to deal with it.
 Encouraging them to talk about it and using exercise to relieve the physical effects of stress can be helpful.
 Do a short exercise or stretching routine with them in the morning before they head off and before you start your work day!

-Working with a life coach or therapist can also be helpful to resolving deeper issues that may be cycling through and causing anxiety.
+Working with a life coach or therapist can also be helpful in resolving deeper issues that may be present and causing anxiety.
 A therapist can also offer coping techniques to help you and your child reduce anxiety.

-Make sure to listen to your kid’s concerns.
+Make sure to listen to your child’s concerns.

-Anxiety in kids can show up in different ways.
+Anxiety in children can show up in different ways.
 You might see signs of anxiety in your child if they are:

 – Expressing that they have a sore tummy